 - If you are keen to keep away from the maddening crowds in peak season, then the private wildlife conservancies in Kenya are a must.

 - Looking for wildlife areas less travelled with amazing game-viewing?
-Then Southern and West Tanzania win!
+Southern Tanzania and West Tanzania are great options.

 - If you would like to do some walking, be it for a morning or afternoon; or a multi-day walk, then Kenya has more options available.